// Features

 Toast Example

-Context limit approaching -- forked to "Branch Name"
+Context limit approaching, forked to "Branch Name"

 Each branch maintains a rolling summary of older messages and a summaryThroughSequence counter so that summarized history can be reconstructed efficiently within the token budget.